 The beer came out pine-y and warming, a bit like a campfire, but drawn with an unfortunately heavy hand – more like the ‘wild-crafted desert piñon’ incense from aisle 12 than the trees I passed on my walk home.
 The rosemary was especially potent.
 Undried, unmeasured, wild-foraged, I couldn’t guess how much to use.
 ‘It’d go well with chicken,’ a friend said.

 Brian was more diplomatic.
 Back in Sonoma, under his redwoods, after making our way through his medicine chest, we opened a vial from mine – we filled our glasses and added another empty bottle to the pile in the gravel.
 He paused to think – my tape recorder was beer-sticky by this point in the boozy afternoon, but it was still running.
 This was on the record, and Brian chose his words.

 ‘It’s got a lot going on,’ he said.
 Another pause, and then he hoisted his hazy, yeast-flecked glass with the best compliment he could give an aspiring shaman.
 ‘If you give this to someone they might say: “This isn’t beer.
 What is this?”’

-This essay is an edited excerpt from the author’s new book, The Brewer’s Tale.Make a donation
+This essay is an edited excerpt from the author’s new book, The Brewer’s Tale.Support Aeon: make a one-off donation